kontist/mock-solaris/README.md

 ## Publishing New Version

-Create a branch that doesn't have the same name as the tag e.g. v1.0.120
+Create a branch that doesn't have the same name as the tag e.g. NOT v1.0.120

 ```
 git checkout version-<some_version>